khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 Though deciding which color to use depends on the situation, here are some general guidelines for using the chromatic palette hues:

 - **Blue** indicates a current or active state.
-It communicates: management, progress, connectivity, or organization.
+It communicates management, progress, connectivity, or organization.
 - **Green** indicates success.
-It communicates: save, create, add, available, done, approved, or resolved.
+It communicates save, create, add, available, done, approved, or resolved.
 - **Orange** indicates 'attention-required.'
-It communicates: warning, pending, missing, or impeded progress.
+It communicates warning, pending, missing, or impeded progress.
 - **Red** indicates a problem.
-It communicates: critical states, destructive actions, errors, fails, removals, or declines.
+It communicates critical states, destructive actions, errors, fails, removals, or declines.
-- **Purple** is not assigned _meaning_ in the same way the other chromatic hues are.
-It can communicate: integration, relationships, brand affinity, or selected and current states.
+- **Purple** is not assigned meaning in the same way the other chromatic hues are, like green for success or red for error.
+It does, however, have meaning associated with the GitLab brand.
+It communicates brand affinity and relationship, and can be used for things like illustrations or company-related announcements in the product.

 <div class="row m-b-9">
   <div class="col col-50 md p-b-7">